Zhaxi Zhuoma Rinpoche

 USA

 By 2001, she met her root teacher, Dharma King Wan Ko Yee.
-She was thereafter given the respected title of Rinpoche, which translates from Tibetan as “Precious One”.
+She was thereafter given the respected title of Rinpoche, which translates from Tibetan as “Precious One.”
 She was also given the Dhamma name, Zhaxi Zhuoma, which means Auspicious Holy Woman, or Tara.
 She has been blessed with many empowerments.

 Zhaxi Zhuoma Rinpoche did a tour of all 50 states to teach Dharma and to introduce her root teacher to the American people.
 Zhaxi Zhuoma Rinpoche Visits the 50 States of America to Propagate the Buddha-Dharma can be found on Amazon Books.
-She established the Holy Vajrasana Temple and Retreat Center near Sanger, California.
+She also established the Holy Vajrasana Temple and Retreat Center near Sanger, California.

 Rinpoche Zhaxi Zhuoma put her early career talents, degrees and achievements in government, engineering, regional planning, international banking and finance to use for the Dharma in navigating the challenges of opening several temples for monastic and lay practitioners in the USA.